 (b) KR-bias plots showing the orientation of the SBF_like family. (c) KR-bias plots showing the orientation of the Mem_trans family.

-Figure S8: Sequence and topology alignment between full-length Na_H_exchanger_1 and Na_H_Exchanger_2 subfamilies (Same fold-type).
+S8 Fig: Sequence and topology alignment between full-length Na_H_exchanger_1 and Na_H_Exchanger_2 subfamilies (Same fold-type).

-Figure S9: Sequence and topology alignment between pairs of families within the same fold-type containing full-length Glt_symporter and 2HCT.
+S9 Fig: Sequence and topology alignment between pairs of families within the same fold-type containing full-length Glt_symporter and 2HCT.

-Figure S10: Sequence and topology alignment between Na_H_Exchanger_1 and KdgT families. (a) Sequence and topology alignment between pairs of families from different fold-types containing full-length Na_H_Exchanger_1 and KdgT.(b)Structure superposition of families belonging to two families with known structure (PDB id: 4n7w, 4bwz).
+S10 Fig: Sequence and topology alignment between Na_H_Exchanger_1 and KdgT families. (a) Sequence and topology alignment between pairs of families from different fold-types containing full-length Na_H_Exchanger_1 and KdgT.(b)Structure superposition of families belonging to two families with known structure (PDB id: 4n7w, 4bwz).
 The gain of helices in one of the broken transporters is highlighted in brown.

-Table S1: Information about the MSAs for each family.
+S1 Table: Information about the MSAs for each family.
 Meff score calculated for each family MSA, the Pcons-score, the TMscore for the proteins with resolved structure, and the ratio of contacts satisfied in the resulting model.
 The ratio of the satisfied contact was calculated for a number of contacts equal to the length of the proteins (L) considering the contacts distant more than 5 residues in the sequence.

-Table S2: Identification of Broken or reentrant type of transporter.
+S2 Table: Identification of Broken or reentrant type of transporter.
 A structural template with the lowest E-value (in bold) is used to identify the broken or reentrant type.
 Additionally, identification of the type of transporters based on KR bias calculations is chosen based on the highest mean KR bias value (shown in bold).
 Two E-values are provided for the broken structure template of the Mem_trans family.
 Mem_trans does not align full length with the structure template.
 It instead aligns with the repeats in N- C-terminal way.